Falsifiability

 Here are two black swans, but even with no black swans, "All swans are white" would still be shown falsifiable by "Here is a black swan"—it would still be a valid observation statement in the empirical language, even if empirically false.

-Falsifiability is a standard of evaluation of scientific theories and hypotheses.
-A hypothesis is falsifiable if it belongs to a language or logical structure capable of describing an empirical observation that contradicts it.
+Falsifiability is a standard of evaluation of scientific statements, including theories and hypotheses.
+A statement is falsifiable if it belongs to a language or logical structure capable of describing an empirical observation that contradicts it.

+In the case of a theory, falsifiability requires that, given an initial condition, the theory must theoretically exclude some observations, that is, it must make formal predictions.
 It was introduced by the philosopher of science Karl Popper in his book The Logic of Scientific Discovery (1934).
 Popper emphasized that the contradiction is to be found in the logical structure alone, without having to worry about methodological considerations external to this structure.
 He proposed falsifiability as the cornerstone solution to both the problem of induction and the problem of demarcation.

 Popper also emphasized the related asymmetry created by the relation of a universal law with basic observation statements and contrasted falsifiability with the intuitively similar concept of verifiability that was then current in the philosophical discipline of logical positivism.
-He argued that the only way to verify a claim such as "All swans are white" would be if one could empirically observe all swans, which is not possible.
+He argued that the only way to verify a claim such as "All swans are white" would be if one could empirically observe all swans, which is not pragmatically possible.
 On the other hand, the observation of a single black swan is enough to refute this claim.